tytydraco/yessleep/out/I_work_at_the_Brookside_Nursing_Home_Something_is_hunting_me.md

 I’ve been working the night shift at Brookside Nursing Home for two months now.
 It’s just a part-time gig to cover bills while I try to finish up nursing school.
 It should’ve been a simple job that had me assisting, checking on the elderly residents, making sure everything was running smoothly.
 But it didn’t take long before I realized that Brookside wasn’t a place where people just grew old and quiet.
 No. There was something else here.
 Something dark that seemed to pulse beneath the surface, hiding in the cracks of the walls and down in to the floorboards.

 The place itself?
 It’s everything you’d expect from a second-rate shitcan nursing home.
-Dim lighting, cracked flooring that seemed to absorb sound, the musty scent of antiseptic mingling with something… older.
+Dim lighting, cracked flooring, the musty scent of antiseptic mixed with something… older.
 And the residents.
-Most of them are barely conscious, their faces blank and pale as they sit in front of TVs or drift off to sleep in their wheelchairs.
+Most of them are barely conscious, their faces blank as they sit in front of TVs or drift off to sleep in their wheelchairs.
 A few get the occasional visitor, but it’s rare.
 Too rare.

 But still, something didn’t feel right.
 It wasn’t just the building.
 It was something… darker.
-Like there was a presence here, an energy that made the air thicker.
+Like there was a presence, an energy that made the air thicker.
 Something sinister that clung to the walls.
 It felt as though the very ground beneath my feet was waiting for something.
 Watching.
 And I didn’t know what it was until I met it.
 Until I met her.

 Miss E.